Seahawks 2016 first-rounder Germain Ifedi moving on to Chicago Bears

 Still, that Ifedi lasted into the second wave of free agency indicates his market was not overly strong.
 Also eye-opening is that the Bears apparently intend to try Ifedi at guard.
 Ifedi actually started at right guard for Seattle as a rookie in 2016 but moved to right tackle in 2017 and started all but one game there the last three seasons.

+But while he showed flashes of the potential that landed him in the first round, he also struggled with inconsistency and a maddening propensity for penalties — he infamously led the NFL in penalties both accepted (16) and called (20) in 2017, and while he cut down the following two seasons he still regularly drew flags (11 in 2018 and 14 in 2019(.

-Now, like most of the rest of the class of 2016, he’s moving on.
+Now, like most of the rest of the class of 2016, he’s moving on, also becoming the fourth Seattle free agent to sign with another team this year, the others being Fant and defensive linemen Quinton Jefferson (Buffalo) and Al Woods (Jacksonville).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.